darendk/POO2-PROJECT/README.md

 -# BEEHARRY VIBAHAKARSINGH
 -# YOGHESWAR SURJOO

-Pacman-game in javaFx in collaboration with BALOOMOODY DAREN and YOGHESWAR SURJOO.
-A readme is been made so as users can easily know how to execute the game.
-Prerequisites.
-This section indicates what are the requirements that should be poccessed in order to be able to start.

-    esclipse workspace
-    JavaFX SDK, Which should be downloaded from the website GluonHQ or from the link below directly.

- https :://gluonhq.com/products/javafx/

-Set up.
-The steps found below will helps to configure a project properly before starting the coding part.

-    we first create a java project with the name Pacman Once the project is created we need to configure the build path, To do so follow the steps below.

-Steps

- Right click on the project which has been created.
- Click on build path -> Configure build path -> Libraries -> Module path -> Add External JARS

- Once add External JARS is been click, a JARS selection page will pop up Select all the librabies found in the Folder lib. openjfx-21.0.2_windows-x64_bin-sdk -> javafx-sdk-21.0.2 -> lib

-Once all libraries is been selected, click on apply and close, A new file name `Reference libraries` will be created in the project file which will contained all the libraries which have been selected.

-After the above steps has been successfully been done we may proceed with the remaining procedures.
-Creation of a new package.

-   Create a new package as desire:
-   In this case pacman.

-Upon successful creation it will appear in the SRC folder

-Creation of a new class.

-   Create 2 new class as follows:
-       1. Pacman.java
-       2. Model.java
-Make sure that public static void main(string[]arg) is been selected during the creation.

-Once the class is been created we will need to run the configurations.

-click on run -> run configurations
-The name project and main class should be selected in the main section.

-And then we need to set the vm arguments which is found in the argument section.
---module-path "THE PATH OF THE LIB FOLDER WHICH IS FOUND IN THE JAVAFX_SDK WHICH HAS BEEN DOWNLOADED" --add-modules javafx.controls,javafx.fxml

-EXAMPLE:
---module-path "C:\Users\toto\Downloads\openjfx-21.0.2_windows-x64_bin-sdk\javafx-sdk-21.0.2
-\lib" --add-modules javafx.controls,javafx.fxml

-Once done apply and run.

-Problem that might arise during the execution of the above steps.

-   During the run configurations, User might found that their app is not visible in the section java application found in the toolbar.
-However in this case user will to create it manually, do so to user just need to select their desire project and main class.
-In the section name a desire name and this name will appear in the section run to run the game.

-Creation of the game.

-   Copy and paste the code found in the Sourcecode file and paste it in the Pacman.java and Model.java file

-   Once copy save and run the project.

-How to play the game.

-   To move the Pacman simply use the direction key.
-Each time a food is been eat the amount of points will increased.
-If the ghost touches the pacman or vice versa the game is over.

-New Game Version---Pacman V2.

-   The concept of pacman V2 is the same as Pacman, Thus the only change is that Pacman V2 has 5 different level.
-However to change level the user must complete the intial level first repecting the number of heart.
+Pacman Game in JavaFX

+This Pacman game was developed in collaboration with BALOOMOODY DAREN,BEEHARRY VIBAHAKARSINGH  and YOGHESWAR SURJOO.
+Prerequisites

+Before running the game, ensure you have the following prerequisites:

+    Eclipse workspace
+    JavaFX SDK, which can be downloaded from the GluonHQ website

+Setup

+Follow these steps to configure the project before starting:

+    Create a Java project named "Pacman."
+    Configure the build path by:
+        Right-clicking on the project.
+        Selecting Build Path -> Configure Build Path.
+        Under Libraries -> Module Path, click Add External JARS.
+    Select all the libraries from the following path: openjfx-21.0.2_windows-x64_bin-sdk -> javafx-sdk-21.0.2 -> lib.
+    Click Apply and Close.

+After completing the above steps, proceed with the following:
+Creation of Packages

+Create a new package named "pacman" within the src folder.
+Creation of Classes

+Create the following two classes:

+    Pacman.java
+    Model.java

+Ensure to select public static void main(String[] args) during class creation.
+Run Configurations

+    Click Run -> Run Configurations.

+    Ensure the project name and main class are selected in the main section.

+    Set the VM arguments under the argument section:

+    arduino

+--module-path "PATH_TO_LIB_FOLDER_IN_JAVAFX_SDK" --add-modules javafx.controls,javafx.fxml

+Example:

+arduino

+    --module-path "C:\Users\toto\Downloads\openjfx-21.0.2_windows-x64_bin-sdk\javafx-sdk-21.0.2\lib" --add-modules javafx.controls,javafx.fxml

+    Click Apply and Run.

+Possible Issues

+If the app is not visible in the Java Application section during run configurations, manually create it by selecting the project and main class.
+Provide a desired name, which will appear in the run section to execute the game.
+Playing the Game

+    Use the directional keys to move Pacman.
+    Each time Pacman eats food, the points increase.
+    If Pacman collides with a ghost or vice versa, the game ends.

+New Game Version - Pacman V2

+Pacman V2 retains the same concept as Pacman but introduces 5 different levels.
+To advance to a new level, the user must complete the initial level while respecting the number of hearts.